 HUM 594 Scholarship as Public Practice

 Beyond the UW, I serve or have served on the advisory and editorial boards of three journals, American Quarterly, American Literary History, and Lateral: A Journal of the Cultural Studies Association.
-I am the Past President of the Cultural Studies Association and the Chair of the National Advisory Board of Imagining America: Artists and Scholars in Public Life.
-I also serve on the Board of Trustees of Humanities Washington, the humanities council for Washington State.
+I am the Past President of the Cultural Studies Association, the Past Chair of the National Advisory Board of Imagining America: Artists and Scholars in Public Life, and serves on the Board of Trustees of Humanities Washington, the humanities council for Washington State.

 Keywords for American Cultural Studies.
 New York: NYU Press, 2007 and 2014.